Rick-Phoenix/protoschema/README.md

 ## 🔶 Support for all well known types

 Types from `google.protobuf` such as `Duration` or `Timestamp` all come with a preconfigured macro to define as fields.
-Types from `google.type` and `google.rpc` can be enabled too with their respective features.
+Types from `google.type` and `google.rpc` can be enabled too with their respective features (except for `google.rpc.Status` and `google.rpc.Code`, which are available by default).

 ```rust
 use protoschema::{duration, money, status};